Atlanta Braves (12-12) at Toronto Blue Jays (11-12)

 The Line: Toronto Blue Jays -120 / Atlanta Braves +110 --- Over/Under: 9.5 Click to Get Latest Betting Odds

-The Atlanta Braves and Toronto Blue Jays meet Saturday in MLB action at TD Ballpark.
+The Atlanta Braves and the Toronto Blue Jays meet Friday in MLB action from Dunedin Stadium.

 The Braves are coming off a series versus the Cubs this week.
 Atlanta took the first three games, then in the Thursday finale, the Braves fell by six runs.
 As for the Jays, they played a pair against the Nationals this week.
 Toronto split those games, winning Tuesday and falling Wednesday.
 Check back all season long for free MLB picks at Sports Chat Place.